Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 Al Jazeera journalist killed during Israeli raid in West Bank

-Shireen Abu Akleh, 51, a Palestinian-American, was wearing a press vest that clearly marked her as a journalist while reporting in the city of Jenin, the Qatar-based outlet said.
+Veteran journalist Shireen Abu Akleh, 51, was wearing a press vest that clearly marked her as "Press" while reporting in the city of Jenin, the Qatar-based outlet said.
 She was covering the latest arrest operation launched by the Israeli military amid deadly Arab attacks in Israel.

-An Al Jazeera reporter was shot dead during an Israeli raid in the occupied West Bank on Wednesday, with Palestinians and the news channel accusing Israel of killing her and Israel's leader saying she was likely hit by Palestinian fire.
-Shireen Abu Akleh, 51, a Palestinian-American, was wearing a press vest that clearly marked her as a journalist while reporting in the city of Jenin, the Qatar-based outlet said.
+A prominent Palestinian-American Al Jazeera reporter was shot dead during an Israeli raid in the occupied West Bank on Wednesday, with Palestinians and the news channel accusing Israel of killing her and Israel's leader saying she was likely hit by Palestinian fire.
+Veteran journalist Shireen Abu Akleh, 51, was wearing a press vest that clearly marked her as "Press" while reporting in the city of Jenin, the Qatar-based outlet said.

+She was covering the latest arrest operation launched by the Israeli military amid deadly Arab attacks in Israel.
+The death of a distinguished reporter who has been covering Palestinian affairs and the Middle East for over two decades at the popular news channel watched by millions in the Arab world seemed likely to add more fuel to a surging conflict.

+In an Al Jazeera video captured in the moments around Abu Akleh's killing, gunfire can be heard in the first few seconds before a man yells "Shireen!
+Shireen!
+Ambulance!"
+The camera then moves around the corner to show Abu Akleh slumped face-forward on the ground.
+Other journalists are seen rushing to take cover.

 Israeli Prime Minister Naftali Bennett said Abbas was making unfounded allegations, before Israel conducted a "thorough investigation" of the events.
 "It appears likely that armed Palestinians - who were firing indiscriminately at the time - were responsible for the unfortunate death of the journalist," Bennett said in a statement.

-On Twitter, Tom Nides, the U.S. ambassador to Israel, wrote: "I encourage a thorough investigation into the circumstances of (Abu Akleh's) death and the injury of at least one other journalist today in Jenin."
+The White House strongly condemned the killing and called for an investigation into her death.
+On Twitter, U.S. State Department spokesperson Ned Price said her death was an affront to media freedom everywhere.

-Defence Minister Benny Gantz said "our findings will be relayed, with transparency ... to our American friends and also to the Palestinian Authority and others in the world with whom we are in contact".
-Ali Samoodi, a Palestinian journalist wounded alongside Abu Akleh, said Israeli forces "suddenly opened fire" at them during the Jenin operation.
-He disputed an Israeli military account that gunmen were nearby when she was shot.
+Israeli Defence Minister Benny Gantz said "our findings will be relayed, with transparency ... to our American friends and also to the Palestinian Authority and others in the world with whom we are in contact".
+CASUALTIES

+Samoodi said Israeli forces "suddenly opened fire" at them during the Jenin operation.
+He disputed an Israeli military account that gunmen were nearby when the two journalists were shot.
+Since March, Palestinians and members of Israel's Arab minority have killed 18 people, including three police officers and a security guard, in attacks in Israel and the West Bank that have mostly targeted civilians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)